The next generation of streaming video games is on its way

 Meanwhile, Sony has been improving PlayStation Now on the consumer side, rolling out the option to download games and play them offline, which negates the low-quality streaming blues.
 With the next PlayStation console just around the corner, executives are surely deciding how much of a role streaming will play in the coming generation.

 Much like Netflix forever changed the way we consume TV and movies, Project Stream, Project xCloud or whatever Sony cooks up could be the catalyst that ushers the video game industry into a new era of play.
-However, game discs aren't going anywhere just yet -- it'll likely take a handful of years and at least one more console generation before streaming surpasses local downloads as the norm.
+However, game discs aren't going anywhere just yet: It'll likely take a handful of years and at least one more console generation before streaming surpasses local downloads as the norm.

 There's room for all of these services, and others, to succeed.
 When it comes to video game streaming, the near future finally looks bright.